lautiamkok/Nuxt-Skeleton/README.md

         <img :src="getAsset(data.thumbnail)">
         ```

-        It is recommended to import global methods explicitly where they are required only rather than making them globally everywhere.
+        It is recommended to import global methods explicitly where they are required only rather than making them global everywhere.

 2. Use the `/static/` folder for images that you do NOT want to be processed.
 Then in your `<script>` and `<template>` blocks, use one of the following global methods to request your images, for example: